How crippling it can be and how hard it is to shake off its grip.

 Once you’ve identified what might be causing your self-consciousness, it’s time to work on building confidence and feeling more at ease in those situations.
 Start small by setting achievable goals and pushing yourself out of your comfort zone.
-Practising self-care, such as engaging in activities that bring you joy, can also help to boost your self-confidence and make it easier to feel less self-conscious.
+Practicing self-care, such as engaging in activities that bring you joy, can also help boost your self-confidence and make it easier to feel less self-conscious.
 Finally, don’t forget to be kind to yourself – learn how to recognize when you’re being too hard on yourself, and take the time to celebrate your successes.

-By understanding why you might feel self-conscious in certain situations, taking small steps towards becoming more confident and learning to be kinder to yourself, you can start to feel less self-conscious and enjoy life more.
+By understanding why you might feel self-conscious in certain situations, taking small steps towards becoming more confident, and learning to be kinder to yourself, you can start to feel less self-conscious and enjoy life more.
 How liberating would that be?

 Perfectionism: If you’re a perfectionist, it can be difficult not to feel self-conscious.
-You may worry that you won’t measure up to your own high expectations or fear making mistakes and being judged for them.
+You may worry that you won’t measure up to your high expectations or fear making mistakes and being judged for them.
 It’s important to acknowledge these feelings and remind yourself that mistakes are part of the learning process – no one is perfect!

-Practising self-compassion can be a great way to manage these feelings of self-consciousness.
+Practicing self-compassion can be a great way to manage these feelings of self-consciousness.
 Remind yourself that it’s okay to make mistakes and focus on progress, not perfection.
 Additionally, creating healthy boundaries around how you interact with other people and their opinions can also help you feel less self-conscious.

-Finally, taking the time to get to know yourself and build self-love can help you feel more comfortable in your own skin.
+Finally, taking the time to get to know yourself and build self-love can help you feel more comfortable in your skin.
 You can become less self-conscious and live a more confident, authentic life with some practice and patience.

 Don’t forget.
 Everyone has flaws.
 Nobody is perfect, and life is too short to focus on them.
 Embrace yourself, and all that makes you unique – be proud of who you are and learn how to love yourself just the way you are.
 You’ll soon feel less self-conscious and more confident in your true potential with patience, kindness, and practice.